Intermittent Fasting — a balanced guide

 • take diabetes medications or insulin

-• have medical conditions that require regular meal timing
+• have GERD, IBS, or other conditions that depend on regular meal timing

 If fasting leads to dizziness, poor concentration, overeating later in the day, sleep disruption, or low energy, the approach is not working — reassess.